coffee-clang/cup/README.md

 # cup

-`cup` is a toolchain manager for C.
+`cup` is a user-space toolchain manager for C development tools.

-It installs and manages C development tools in user space, without requiring system-wide installation or administrator privileges.
-Its goal is to provide a simple command-line interface for installing, tracking, selecting and removing toolchain components across supported host and target platforms.
+It installs prebuilt tool archives under the user's home directory, records the local installation state, and lets the user select the default tool for each component without requiring administrator privileges or writing into system locations.

 ## What cup does

-`cup` installs known component/tool pairs from prebuilt archives described by a manifest.
+`cup` installs known component/tool pairs from prebuilt package archives described by `packages.cfg`.

 For example: